aros-translation-team/translations/README.md

 Updating the Submodules
 -----------------------

-to synchronise the repository with the individual catalog submodules, use ...

-Checkout the modules repository and find out the current heads sha1 -:
+To synchronise the repository with the individual catalog submodules, first checkout the modules repository and find out the current HEAD's sha1 -:

 * cd "module path"
 * git rev-list HEAD